LLM in Innovation, Technology and the Law

 - EU Law (20 credits)

-- Principles of International Taxation (20 credits) - this course will not be offered in the 2019/20 academic year.
+- Principles of International Taxation (20 credits)

 Please note that a course from this collection can only be taken with the approval of your Programme Director.